t33bu/viza2ascii/README.md

 Works with python version 3.
 Pardon my python skills.. :-)

 The Vizawrite files must be in PRG format that can be exported from, for example, d64 files.
 The script automatically removes the first two bytes of the PRG file.
+Unknown (control) characters are outputted as hexadecimal numbers.

 Usage: python viza2ascii.py filename.prg
 Then the script outputs file filename.txt